humbertoragazzini/the-healthy-way/README.md

 bug in navbar (possible problem with navbar spacer only in chrome when resolution go below 1400px width) All buttons: position, size, all correct.
 Carousel working
-Recipes: 1) Navbar (all links tested).
-2) All buttons: position, size, all correct acordion and view.

 - Shop
 Tested: